gsbelarus/gdmn-back/README.md

 ### Endpoints

 HEADERS:
-`Authorization: Bearer jwtToken` - for authorization
-`Accept: text/plan` - for errors in the response as text
+`Authorization: Bearer accessJWTToken/refreshJWTToken` - for authorization or refresh token `Accept: text/plan` - for errors in the response as text
 `Accept: text/html` - for errors in the response as html
 `Accept: application/json` - for errors in the response as json